dkanghan/Tower_Defense/Assignment2GDD.md

 >Note : Both the maps would further include details like trees, rocks, etc. to make it more visually appealing and prevent player from adding defenders everywhere.

 ### Progression System
 - As players defeat enemies, they earn coins as a reward.
-These coins can be used to unlock and upgrade stronger elves and fairies, providing the player with more powerful defenders to use in subsequent levels.
+These coins can be used to unlock stronger elves and fairies, providing the player with more powerful defenders to use in subsequent levels.
+- Player can move to next level only after successfully defending against all waves of enemies in the current level.

 &nbsp;